 A family restaurant chain in San Diego, Filippi’s Pizza Grotto, does this every year in its Mira Mesa location to keep employees and guests off the road at night and to avoid conflict with other New Year’s plans that participants might have.

 Zulu refers to Greenwich Mean Time (GMT).
 That’s seven to 10 hours ahead of most of the United States.
 So, instead of starting your party at midnight, start it in the early afternoon, and watch the year turn to 2018 in GMT, perhaps by streaming live TV on your iPad to BBC One in the United Kingdom, and projecting it on the big screen.

 25. Arrange a Team Art Class

-The best holiday party ideas are those that fit your business culture, drive employee morale up, and put everyone in great spirits.
-If you all get to learn something new or taste a new recipe, all the better.
+The best holiday party ideas are those that fit your business culture, drive employee morale up and put everyone in great spirits.
+If you all get to try something new or taste a new recipe, all the better.
 You probably already know how to plan a party, right?
 If not, check out our event planning checklist.

 So, whether you give employees cash, gifts, an Amazon gift card, an extra day off or simply create an environment where team members can have fun with one another and build friendships, hosting a holiday event is a super way to cement a great working relationship with your team of employees and ensure that ‘goodwill towards all’ extends into 2019.